Why AI Is Like Standing On Your Tippy Toes

 The future of marketing won’t just be defined by how good your AI is — but by how well you can cut through the noise it helped create.

-In a world where everyone is yelling online, sometimes the quietest voice — the one on the porta potty wall at the construction site or local fair — is the one people actually remember.
+In a world where attention is at a premium, sometimes the most unexpected voice — the one seen in the real world — is the one people actually remember.

 Next